Invision Kansas City Helps Small Businesses Recover from Malware Disguised as Software Updates

 Software makes the business world go around, and one of business owners’ biggest fears is that their software goes out of date and negatively impacts their operations.
 Hackers are successful because they play upon those fears and use tactics to exploit them.
 Fear is human vulnerability.
 Fear regarding keeping software up to date is a serious business security vulnerability.
 Hackers send fake software updates in various ways, including emails, pop-up windows, display ads and such.
 They look legit, so users download them.
 However, rather than updating their software, they’re installing malware on their systems.
 Usually, the malware’s damage is done by the time they realize something is wrong and IT support is needed.

 A lot.
 Cybercriminals can use fake software updates to install malware that infiltrates your network.
 The malware acts as an opening for hackers to gain access to servers.
 From there, they can install keyloggers to track every key stroke, which means usernames and passwords are compromised.
 Taken to the extreme, hackers can access millions of networks and servers worldwide, as they’ve been reported to do.

-The catch-22 is that the very software updates that are designed to protect your small business (and the world) from cyberattacks are the very tools hackers use to compromise your data.
+The catch-22 is that the very software updates that are designed to protect your business (and the world) from cyberattacks are the very tools hackers use to compromise your data.

 Spotting a Fake Software Update is Hard

 Even the most savvy and self-aware users can be fooled into downloading a fake software update.
 Hackers have become incredibly sophisticated not only in what their malware can do, but also in the design and look of its delivery.

 Fake software updates are sent via emails, pop-up window notifications, and even digital ads on the web.
 Never, ever download anything, software update or not, from a digital ad on a website.
 An obvious one that most of us have experienced is the digital ad claiming a program can diagnose why your computer is running slowly.
 Those are easy to avoid.
 Just don’t click on them.